We have a number of PhD students studying in the Centre.

 My current research addresses the Equality Act (2010) and focuses upon questions of gender recognition and inclusion in public spaces.
 The research will speak to crucial questions of gender and citizenship as they are currently being debated in social, cultural, legal and policy spheres.

 I am a PhD student of Gender Studies in the School of Sociology and Social Policy.
 I have a background in feminist literature, literature theory and theatre studies.
 My current research focus on the intersections of feminism, social media, Chinese women, and cultural studies.
-My PhD thesis is about how feminism travels via social media from the West to China and different powers behind travelling feminism and digital feminism’s backlash.
+My PhD thesis is about how feminism travels via social media from the West to China and different powers behind traveling feminism and digital feminism’s backlash.
 Outside of my PhD, I love cooking and I am also a catholic.

 I hold an MA in Sociology and an MPhil in Women’s Studies from University of the Punjab, Lahore, Pakistan.
 My areas of interest include Feminist Theories, Gender based Violence, and Minority women’s rights.
 My PhD project focuses on women’s perceptions and experiences of domestic violence residing in the rural and urban settings of the Punjab Province, Pakistan.
 For further details regarding my PhD project, you can read more here.
-I have also published articles on the issue of gender-based violence in Pakistan (See here and here.
+I have also published articles on the issue of gender-based violence in Pakistan (See here and here).
 I am on twitter as @fwaseem

 - Enas Al-Nidawi